Hidden-Umah/ChatBox-python-/README.md

 # ChatBox-python-
-A chatbox powered by Germini and a Ui made with custom Tkinter
+A chatbox powered by Gemini and a Ui made with custom Tkinter